Counter-Hegemonic Strategies in Global Fiscal Architecture

 1. Zero-Tax Jurisdictions

-• Conditions: Valid TRC, proof of residency, and investment via NRE/NRO accounts
+Conditions: Valid TRC, proof of residency, and investment via NRE/NRO account.

 2. Reduced-Tax Treaties